Newburgh Priory, York, Yorkshire

 Open Wednesdays & Sundays from April – June.

-Bank Holiday Mondays 31 May & 30 August.
+Open Bank Holiday Mondays in May & August.

 From the A19 around 3 miles south of Thirsk take the turning for Coxwold.
 On entering the village of Coxwold continue straight through the village past the tearoom, around a sharp bend you should then see a lake to your left and the entrance to Newburgh Priory.